Fuzzabee/the-odin-project/README.md

 This will be set up a bit differently from how TOP indicates, for ease of progress updates with RPI.

+## June 7, 2024

+Completed subsection Revisiting Rock, Paper, Scissors of JavaScript Basics section of the [Foundations Course](https://www.theodinproject.com/paths/foundations/courses/foundations).
+This also updates the Rock, Paper, Scissors project from earlier to have a GUI.

 ## May 27, 2024

 Completed subsection Arrays and Loops of JavaScript Basics section of the [Foundations Course](https://www.theodinproject.com/paths/foundations/courses/foundations).